The Great Victor Herbert

 The Great Victor Herbert is a 1939 American musical film directed by Andrew L. Stone.
 During production, the movie was slated to be called The Gay Days of Victor Herbert.

 Plot

+Biography of the Irish composer for American theater, Victor Herbert (1859–1924), the first major figure in popular music since Stephen Foster, in addition to his successful Broadway plays.
+He is said to have written "some of the finest American songs ever heard on the stage."